wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 * description: Set to true if you want to use the starts with search mode.
 * default: `false`

+### filterControlPlaceholder
+* type: String
+* description: Set this in order to show a placeholder only in the input filter control.
+* default: ``

 ### Icons
 * clear: 'glyphicon-trash icon-clear'